Ouranosinc/PAVICS-e2e-workflow-tests-/README.md

   output or code in the Jupyter notebooks.
 No more mismatched, outdated documentation!

+* The runtime environment used by Jenkins is the exact same Jupyter environment deployed on PAVICS, ensuring we do not provide broken Jupyter environment to our users when then need to try out the tutorial notebooks.

 * Indirectly this also serve as a monitoring tool for the servers.
 Standard monitoring tools normally just ensure the services are up and running.
 This will actually monitor that the most useful and frequently used user workflows